stateos/StateOS/README.md

   [![Github Release](https://img.shields.io/github/release/stateos/StateOS.svg)](https://github.com/stateos/StateOS/releases)
   [![Software Download](https://img.shields.io/sourceforge/dt/stateos.svg)](https://sourceforge.net/projects/stateos/files/latest/download)

-Free, extremely simple, amazingly tiny and very fast real-time operating system (RTOS) designed for deeply embedded applications.
+StateOS is free, extremely simple and very fast real-time operating system (RTOS) designed for deeply embedded applications.

+### Targets

-Target: ARM Cortex-M, STM8.
+ARM Cortex-M, STM8.

+### Inspiration

-It was inspired by the concept of a state machine.
+StateOS was inspired by the concept of a state machine.
 Procedure executed by the task (task state) doesn't have to be noreturn-type.
 It will be executed into an infinite loop.
-There's a dedicated function for immediate change the task state.
+There's a dedicated function for immediate change the task state (task function).

+### Documentation

+All documentation is contained within source files, in particular header files.

+### Gettin started

+Building an application for a specific compiler is realised using the appropriate makefile script.

 ### Features